 The Registrar maintains the Academic Calendar for the University.
-The official calendar is posted the January of the year prior.
-The institution posts a three year tentative academic calendar to assist students, faculty and staff with future planning.
+The institution posts a three-year tentative academic calendar to assist students, faculty, and staff with future planning.
 The calendars are subject to change, but the institution does its best to maintain a consistent calendar, released with ample time to optimize overall success.
 Please direct questions about the calendar to the Office of the Registrar.